yabingyao/CICN4HigherOrderLinkPrediction/README.md

  CICN remains favorable across training sets of varying sizes.
  ##  Method Overview
 ![CICN](https://github.com/user-attachments/assets/647a3138-5fc5-4a4c-a204-7db9cd8b47ca)
+ Figure： Overall framework of CICN for Higher-order link prediction
 ## Citing
 If you find CICN useful for your research, please consider citing the following paper: